billy-yoyo/league-fantasy/README.md

 ## Running in production

-Put a secret file in `/etc/secret.txt` containing the server secret
+Put a secret file in `/etc/secret.txt` containing the server secret Put a file in `/etc/bot.txt` containing the bot username + password in JSON format with keys "username" and "password".

 * run `python manage.py migrate --settings=settings.dev`
 * install gunicorn: `python -m pip install gunicorn`